 Skip to content

-If you want to keep a pet, you’ll need to get written permission first.
+If you want to keep a pet – or look after pets or a pet for other people – you will need our written permission first.
 This applies to cats, dogs, and larger caged birds (like parrots), as well as exotic animals (such as snakes and spiders), animals classed as vermin (such as mice, rats) and small animals (such as rabbits and hamsters).

 We’ll not give permission for any dog that is covered by the Dangerous Dogs Act 1991, or any other dog that appears to have been bred for fighting.